ajs/tools/docs/_posts/2019-08-06-your-regex-here.md

    in Python) and some implementations have extensions for full Unicode support including matching properties, code blocks, etc.
 5. And then along came Perl 6.
-Perl 6 calls its system "regexes" and technically they're a full grammar engine, but realistically that's not all that much of a departure from modern regular expression engines, many of which support features such as back-referencing, look-ahead and look-behind, and Perl 5 even supports a primitive sort of recursive sub-rule!
+Perl 6 calls its system "regexes" and technically they're a full grammar engine, but this can frequently be ignored in favor of treating them as souped-up-regexes.

+I'll use the term "regex" in this document to mean that 5th (and perhaps a future 6th) generation.
+This is just convention.
+Note that outside of this document, many people use "regex" to refer to legacy regular expression syntaxes.

 ## Toward a language-neutral 6th generation

-The goal, here, is to come up with the core of Perl 6 regexes in order to allow future innovators in other languages to move toward the 6th generation just as they did when Perl enhanced regular expressions back in the early 90s.
+The goal, here, is to come up with the core of Perl 6 Regexes in order to allow future innovators in other languages to move toward the 6th generation just as they did when Perl enhanced regular expressions back in the early 90s.